 Moving is definitely a mixture of all emotions; exciting, tiring, frustrating, and stressful.
-Nonetheless, all of us have to deal with this situation at some point of our lives, since all of us need to be in one place at a time, and in another on the next.
+Nonetheless, all of us have to deal with this situation at some point in our lives, since all of us need to be in one place at a time, and in another on the next.

 If you want to get some helpful tips on how to move a fish tank, here are some pointers that you can consider:

 If you are moving from one state to another, transporting the fishes you have inside your fish tank might not be able to survive the pressure and stress while on the road.
-You can decide at this point whether to give them away and find a new home for them, or try your luck to bring them with you.
-Then again, if you really love your fishes that much, I hope you will choose the first option, because you do not want to stress them.
+You can decide at this point whether to give them away and find a new home for them or try your luck to bring them with you.
+Then again, if you really love your fishes that much, I hope you will choose the first option because you do not want to stress them.

 On the other hand, if you are moving within the state only, which will not require so many hours of driving, bringing your fishes with you might be less of a problem.